Texas A&M Football 2022 Tailgating & Game Day Guide

-The 2021 season is already well underway and there’s no time to lose, so let’s get started.
-The schedule for the remaining home games this season are:
+The 2022 season is right around the corner and there’s no time to lose, so let’s get started.
+The schedule for this season’s home games are:

 If you want to get tickets, they can be bought through TAMU’s website, but they disappear quickly so you need to get them early.

 As we mentioned, Aggie football isn’t just game day — it’s the entire weekend (if not the whole week leading up to it).
 Whether you grab food there or bring your own burger kit and sauces, you’re going to want to stay fueled for a long and exciting day.
 With fans showing up at 7am on game day to start tailgating, there’s plenty to do even before entering Kyle Field.

 However, the experience really kicks off the night before a game, where thousands of fans pack the stadium for the Midnight Yell.
 One of A&M’s biggest traditions, the Midnight Yell sees fans gather at Kyle Field to sing the Aggie War Hymn, listen to stories from yell leaders (more on them later), and participate in chants and yells led by players, coaches, and students.

 Once it’s game day, you need to get to your tailgating spot.
 Lots of fans show up at 7am to start tailgating, so you need to know where you’re going and make sure you can find parking.
 Parking lot availability is always changing, so the best way to get up-to-date information on the situation is through TAMU’s Destination Aggieland app.

 If you’re arriving in an RV, there are four lots specifically for you to park close to Kyle Field:

 - Penberthy Park ($215 per weekend)